-Sour Diesel is known for its unique, pungent diesel aroma; its cerebral high and energizing qualities are legendary.
-In fact, if you’re in need of a powerful psychedelic high, you can’t do much better than this strain.
-Also known as Sour D, this strain is said to be a cross of Chemdawg 91 and Super Skunk, created in California in the 1990s.
+Sour Diesel is known for its unique, pungent diesel aroma; its cerebral high and energizing qualities are also legendary.
+If you need a powerful psychedelic high, you can’t do much better than this strain.
+Also known as Sour D, this strain is probably a cross of Chemdawg 91 and Super Skunk, created in California in the 1990s.
 However, despite its popularity, the precise origins of this strain are the subject of intense debate.
 Perhaps the mystery only adds to its reputation.

-Although it was created in the West, Sour D is a big hit on the East Coast.
-If you are looking to grow your favorite strain and it just so happens to be Sour Diesel, read the steps and tips in this growing guide to benefit from a potent weed that will elevate your mind.
+Although Sour D is from the West Coast, it is a big hit on the East Coast too.
+If you are looking to grow your favorite strain, and it just so happens to be Sour Diesel, read the steps and tips in this growing guide to benefit from a potent herb that will elevate your mind.

 In horticulture, espalier is the practice of pruning and training a tree or plant to grow in a flat, 2-D structure.
 LST is the modern version of this and involves training your marijuana plants without physically cutting them.
 One of the best aspects of LST is the minimal equipment required.
 You can get by with soft plant ties, wooden skewers, duct tape, and perhaps a drill.

-When performing LST, it is essential to have a delicate hand.
-Make sure you bend the shoots of the plants outwards, away from the main stem.
+Make sure you bend the shoots of the plant’s outwards, away from the main stem.
 You can drill holes in the lips of pots to support the bending of the shoots, which you can tie down with plant ties.
-Make sure you never secure the shoots to the floor.
+Make sure you never secure them to the floor.
 If you accidentally break a branch, patch the wound with duct tape.
-The branch will recover if you haven’t totally sheared it off.
+The branch will recover if you haven’t sheared it off.

 As your Sour Diesel plants grow, you will need to adjust the bends, and when the secondary shoots get more light, you may have to subject them to LST too.
-You need to perform Low-Stress Training before the plants are late in bloom because, by that point, the stems will be too rigid to bend.
+You need to perform Low-Stress Training before the plants are late in bloom.
+By that point, the stems are too rigid to bend.
 When growing indoors, it is best to use LST when your plants are still in the vegetative stage.

 As is the case with animals, the stages of a marijuana plant’s life require different nutrients.
-If you use high-quality soil, you don’t need to add extra nutrients during Stage One (the seedling stage).
+If you use high-quality soil, you don’t need to add extra nutrients during the seedling stage.
 At this point, all you must do is ensure the pots used for each plant are large enough to let the roots grow freely.

-Stage Two is the Vegetative Phase, and it is here where you will need to focus on Nitrogen, along with Phosphorus, and Potassium.
+During the vegetative phase, you will need to focus on nitrogen, along with phosphorus, and potassium.
 Make sure the N is twice the level of the P and three times the level of K at this stage.
-This equates to a ratio of 6-3-2 or 18-9-6 which should be visible on the front of the packaging.
-Important secondary nutrients include Sulfur, Magnesium, and Calcium.
+This equates to a ratio of 6-3-2 or 18-9-6, which is visible on the front of the packaging.
+Vital secondary nutrients include sulfur, magnesium, and calcium.

-In Stage Three, the Flowering Phase, the NPK ratio must change.
-The main focus should be on P, which can be up to three times higher than N or K. Once again, make sure any nutrient mix you add to your plants contains secondary nutrients such as Iron, Copper, and Manganese.
+In the flowering phase, the NPK ratio must change.
+The main focus is now P, which is up to three times higher than N or K. Once again, make sure any nutrient mix you add to your plants contains secondary nutrients such as iron, copper, and manganese.
 It is best to stop fertilizing a few days or even a fortnight before harvest to ensure your final product does not have a chemical taste.

 As we already mentioned, Sour Diesel grows well in a reasonably broad temperature range.
 Make sure the temperature doesn’t fall by more than 10-15 degrees at night.
-Although most growers don’t have a problem with maintaining the right temperature for their plants, humidity is a completely different matter.
+Although most growers don’t have a problem with maintaining the right temperature for their plants, humidity is an entirely different matter.

 As you’re probably aware, all plants acquire carbon dioxide (CO2) from the atmosphere in which they are growing.
 The process involves plants opening their stomata and capturing the precious CO2.
 This also causes water to get drawn up through the plant from roots to leaves and, eventually, the atmosphere.
 The plant takes water from the growing medium, and this entire process means that maintaining a balanced humidity level is of paramount importance.

-If your plants are exposed to excessively high humidity levels, they draw water from the soil more slowly.
-The result is reduced nutrient uptake efficiency, which causes deficiencies and slow growth.
+If you expose your plants to excessively high humidity levels, they draw water from the soil more slowly.
+Decreased nutrient uptake efficiency is the result, which causes deficiencies and slow growth.
 When growing your Sour Diesel indoors, keep humidity levels at 65-70% during the vegetative stage and drop them by 10-15% when your weed is flowering.
 The night phase of flowering should be a further 5% lower.

-If you allow your Sour D to be exposed to humidity levels of 80% at any time, you increase the risk of bacterial, fungal and viral infections.
-If the humidity drops below 50% too early in the growth phase, yield will suffer because the crop’s photosynthetic efficiency will be compromised.
+If you expose your Sour D to humidity levels of 80% at any time, you increase the risk of bacterial, fungal and viral infections.
+If the humidity drops below 50% too early in the growth phase, the yield will suffer because the crop’s photosynthetic efficiency is compromised.

 One of the best investments you can make is to purchase a digital thermometer/hygrometer because it will help you monitor the temperature and humidity in your grow room.
-Always ensure you take the temperature in the shade and add several fans to your room to boost airflow.
+Always ensure you take the temperature in the shade and add several fans to boost airflow.

-If you find that the temperature in the grow room is exceeding 80 degrees Fahrenheit, you can reduce it by using an extractor fan with a filter.
+If you find that the temperature in the grow room exceeds 80 degrees Fahrenheit, reduce it by using an extractor fan with a filter.
 Be wary of using HPS lamps because, in a small enough room, they can cause temperatures to soar to a fatal 120 degrees!